What is Dash (DASH)?

 TLDR

-Dash (DASH) is a decentralized blockchain network focused on fast, low-cost global payments with optional privacy features.
+Dash (DASH) is a decentralized blockchain network focused on becoming a scalable, user-friendly digital cash system for everyday payments and private transactions.

 Deep Dive